Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Low and high pricing in service operations management

-and we consider the robust setting where the seller does not know the distribution $\bP$ of $X$, but instead only knows that the valuation distribution lies in the ambiguity set $\mathcal{P}$.
+A revenue-maximizing seller seeks to solve $\sup_p p \cdot \gamma(p,\bP)$ and we consider the robust setting where the seller does not know the distribution $\bP$ of $X$, but instead only knows that the valuation distribution lies in the ambiguity set $\mathcal{P}$.
 Taking a pessimistic approach, the seller then sets a deterministic price that maximizes the expected revenue under the worst-case scenario.

-It is not guaranteed that \eqref{eq:gamma} has a solution for given $p$ and $\bP \in \cP$.
+It is not guaranteed that \eqref{eq:gamma} has a solution for given $p$ and $\Prob \in \cP$.
 We therefore set $\gamma(p,\bP) = \infty$ if no solution to \eqref{eq:gamma} exists.
-We assume that for every $p$, there is at least one $\bP \in \cP$ for which $\gamma(p,\bP) < \infty$.
-This is in particular true for ambiguity sets satisfying the two conditions in Theorem \ref{thmrq}, as becomes clear from the proof.
-We define
+We assume that for every $p$, there is at least one $\Prob \in \cP$ for which $\gamma(p,\Prob) < \infty$.
+This is in particular true for ambiguity sets satisfying the two conditions in Theorem \ref{th:queue}, as becomes clear from the proof.
+We define and then the objective of a robust seller is to solve $\sup_p\, p \cdot \gamma^*(p,\cP)$.